Steve Meskers: 2018

 Meskers was elected to the Connecticut House of Representatives in 2018, narrowly defeating incumbent Republican Michael Bocchino, garnering 52.1% of the vote to Bocchino's 47.9% of the vote.

 2020

 Meskers was reelected to the Connecticut House of Representatives in 2020 by a likely margin, defeating Republican Joe Kelly with 54.9% to 45.1%.

 2022

 Meskers was reelected to the Connecticut House of Representatives in 2022, defeating Republican Ed Lopez with 58.8% of the vote to Lopez's 41.2% of the vote.

+2024

+Meskers was reelected to the Connecticut House of Representatives in 2024 with 56.2% of the vote, defeating Republican challenger Paul Cappiali.

 Tenure

-Meskers currently serves on the House's Insurance and Real Estate Committee, Transportation Committee, Energy and Technology Committee, and Finance, Revenue, and Bonding Committee.
+Meskers currently serves as chair of the House's Commerce Committee, and has seats on the Insurance and Real Estate and Human Services Committees.

-Electoral History
+Electoral history

 Personal life

 Meskers lives in Greenwich, Connecticut with his wife Monica Meskers and his three children Christian, Victoria, and Isabel.